codeslake/Color_Transfer_Histogram_Analogy/README.md

 ![License CC BY-NC](https://img.shields.io/badge/license-GNU_AGPv3-green.svg?style=plastic)

 ![Teaser image](./assets/figure.jpg)
-**Picture:** *Color transfer results on various source and reference image pairs.
+**Figure:** *Color transfer results on various source and reference image pairs.
 For visualization, the reference image is cropped to make a same size with other images.*

 This repository contains the official PyTorch implementation of the following paper: